Thandeka132/Waste-Management-Application/README.md

 - **DELETE /api/category/{id}**: Delete a recycling category by ID

 ## Testing
-The application includes unit tests and integration tests for the controller and service layers.
+The application includes unit tests for the controller and service layers.
 To run the tests, use:
    ```bash
    mvn test
    ```